 Now that my gallery wall is complete, I’m using it as an anchor for the room that will guide the rest of my decorating decisions for the room.
 I used Canva to make color swatches based on the colors in the art print below.
 I then downloaded this photo to my phone so I can carry it around and use it when I shop for decor!
 It’s so easy to use this as an inspiration board to match pieces I’m considering to my color theme for the room.
 This helps you achieve a cohesive look in your space; with the focal point being your beautiful art gallery wall of course!

 Below are a few pieces I’m considering purchasing for the office that have been matched to the color palette I created in the above photo.
-I hope this tutorial helps you move along in creating your own authentic and special place in a home!
+I hope this tutorial on how to create a gallery wall helps you move along in creating your own authentic and special place in a home!
 If you use any of these tips or would like to share your own design story, please share in the comments below!